-A death announcement is a small, brief, printed (and thus often paid-for) statement informing the public of the person’s death.
-The key word is announcement.
-It is a formal and public disclosure that an individual has passed away.
-It is also sometimes called a death notice.
+The purpose of a death announcement is to provide a formal and public disclosure that an individual has passed away.
+It is also sometimes called a death notice or an obituary announcement.

 The death announcement can be placed in your local newspaper, the decedent’s local newspaper, or in a national newspaper.
 It will include the decedent’s name, date of birth and date of death.
-The announcement will also typically include the dates and times of viewing, funeral, or memorial service.
+The announcement will also typically include the date, time, and service details of the viewing, funeral, or memorial service.

-Sometimes, you may want to include a small amount of information concerning his/her life.
+Sometimes, you may want to include a small amount of personal information concerning his/her life.

-For a death announcement or death notice, this may include place of birth/death, a sympathy phrase such as “With much sorrow…” or a religious testimony such as “…went home to be with Jesus on…” or a note relating to the cause of death (“He bravely ended his fight with COPD”).
+For a death announcement or death notice, this may include place of birth/death, a sympathy phrase such as “With deep sorrow…”, a religious testimony such as “…went home to be with Jesus on…”, or a note relating to the cause of death, for example, “He bravely ended his long battle with COPD”.